Australian Jewish media

-The Australian Jewish community has only one major hard copy weekly publication, The Australian Jewish News, but has a long history of boutique publications and zines.
-With the advent of the internet, blogs and online magazines have proliferated reflecting the community's multitudinous religious, political, and cultural orientations.
+The Australian Jewish community has a weekly printed publication, The Australian Jewish News, and a long history of boutique publications and zines.
+Many blogs and online magazines have proliferated reflecting the community's multitudinous religious, political, and cultural orientations.

-AJN and other news sources
+News Publications

-The primary Australian Jewish news source is The Australian Jewish News (also known as The AJN), a hard copy weekly that also produces a website; owned by Robert Magid and edited by Gareth Narunsky.
+In 1985, The Australian Jewish News (also known as The AJN), was founded.
+They have a weekly print edition and a website; owned by Robert Magid and edited by Gareth Narunsky.

-Its major rival is an online news magazine, J-Wire, which publishes similar content.
+In 2008, J-Wire an online publication was founded.
 It is owned and operated by Henry Benjamin.

+In 2015, The Jewish Independent was founded.
+It publishes local news, opinion pieces, as well as features on culture and community.

 A recent entry into the market is the free monthly hard-copy newspaper, The Jewish Report, which bills itself as a tool for fostering social cohesion.'

 Literary publications

 Alongside zines, and other community newsletters, Melbourne Jewry produced two literary journals, the Melbourne Chronicle, in the 1980s and Generation Magazine.
 The Melbourne Chronicle initially produced a companion Yiddish edition; however, like the Australian Jewish News, which also published additional material in Yiddish, the dwindling Yiddish-speaking market proved incapable of supporting it.

 After Generation Magazine ceased publication in the 1990s, there was a period in which there was no dedicated publication for Australian Jewish literary expression.
 In 2009, however, a group of young Jewish writers launched the online magazine, Galus Australis.
 It billed itself as a pluralist space for the discussion of Jewish Australian ideas and stories, but it ceased publication in 2015.

 Jewish Women of Words is the newest literary venture in the Australian Jewish media scene.